 Nobody watches them.

-I know you can convince yourself that there's all this prestige involved with it, but it's it though, you're not Tim Russert.
+I know you can convince yourself that there's all this prestige involved with it, but you're not Tim Russert.

-Now you have people like Michael Moore, apoplectic that guys like uh Mayor Bloomberg might be able to buy his way onto the debate stage, which by the way is true.
+Now you have people like Michael Moore apoplectic that guys like Mayor Bloomberg might be able to buy his way onto the debate stage, which, by the way, is true.

-And he literally, he was at a Bernie Sanders rally in Iowa, and you know, talking about how the DNC lowered the standards, allowing candidates to participate in the next primary debate, saying that the rule change is just an effort to for the Democratic establishment again to screw Bernie like they did in 2016 and buy his way onto the stage.
+And literally, he was at a Bernie Sanders rally in Iowa and talking about how the DNC lowered the standards, allowing candidates to participate in the next primary debate, saying that the rule change is just an effort for the Democratic establishment again to screw Bernie like they did in 2016 and buy his way onto the stage.

-I watched the debate in Iowa two weeks ago, and the all-white debate he said, and the fact that the Democratic DNC will not allow Corey Booker on the stage, not allow Julian Castro on the stage, but they're gonna allow Mike Bloomberg on the stage because he has a billion blanking dollars.
+I watched the debate in Iowa two weeks ago and the all-white debate he said and the fact that the Democratic DNC will not allow Corey Booker on the stage, not allow Julian Castro on the stage, but they're going to allow Mike Bloomberg on the stage because he has a billion blanking dollars.

 There's a lot of truth to what he's saying here.